Undergraduate Business Degree Programs at Rockhurst University | HSOM

 Rockhurst University's Helzberg School of Management is your doorway to a career in business or economics.
 That's why a Jesuit education from this Missouri college is one of the most prestigious and sought after degrees by employers in the Kansas City area and beyond.

 97.2% of graduates are employed or accepted into graduate school within six months.

 The Helzberg School of Management offers an AACSB accredited Bachelor of Science in business administration in addition to minors and certificates in various fields.
-The Helzberg School also works with the College of Arts & Sciences to offer a BA in Economics.
+The Helzberg School also works with the College of Arts and Sciences to offer a Bachelor of Arts in Economics.

 BSBA Degree Concentrations: